Sponsored content

 Yellowstone National Park, Wyoming, USA

-Yellowstone isn’t just the oldest national park in North America; it’s the oldest national park in the world.
+Yellowstone isn’t just the oldest national park in North America; it’s the oldest in the world.
 Since it was first designated in 1872, its dramatic, unearthly beauty has awed visitors from all across the globe, and today it remains one of the most visited national parks in the US.
 Shaped over millions of years by geological activity, Yellowstone is essentially a vast volcanic playground.

 2. Yosemite National Park, California, USA